fluffur/guest-book/README.md

 # Guest Book Project

-This project is a simple web guest book in PHP.
+This project is a guest book written in PHP.

 ![Messages page example](Messages.png)